 Factal is founded on a public service mission to protect people from harm around the world.
 We’re not just a technology company; we're a journalism company founded by journalists.
 We work hard to earn your trust through these high ethical standards:

 Facts save lives, and we’re dedicated to accurately reporting the world’s events in real time.
 Our newsroom takes responsibility for getting the facts right, and we cite original sources.
 When information is questionable and unverified, we provide context and clarity.
 When we make a mistake, we correct it as quickly as possible.
 We invest in technology, training and relationships to avoid mis- and disinformation.

 2. Be honest and transparent

 We’re honest in our communication with clients, partners, investors, the press and the public.
 We respond quickly to questions about accuracy, clarity and fairness.
 When we make an error, we explain why it happened in the first place.
 We avoid conflicts of interest, real or perceived.
+We do not misrepresent our identities or engage in disinformation of any kind.
 We do not accept investment or grants from government intelligence or political sources, and we're transparent about our funding.
 We’re active in the journalism community, and we share best practices.

 3. Respect the rights of others

 We believe in an individual’s right to privacy, and we’re careful to ensure that civil liberties are protected.
 Factal provides fact-checking and journalistic guidance about news events, not intelligence about individuals or groups.
 We do not allow our clients to use Factal in any way to track, surveil, target or investigate individuals or groups.
 We only analyze information that’s legitimately and ethically acquired, and we’re transparent about how we use this data.
 If you have any questions or concerns, please contact us at email@example.com.